diegovillatoromx/airflow-snowflake-pipeline/README.md

 A scalable and performant data storage solution is crucial for storing and managing processed data.
 This component must support Snowflake integration and ensure data integrity.

 #### Technologies Considered:
-- **Amazon S3:** Simple Storage Service offers highly scalable object storage, suitable for storing processed data and integrating with Snowflake.
+- **Amazon S3*:** Simple Storage Service offers highly scalable object storage, suitable for storing processed data and integrating with Snowflake.
 - **Snowflake:** A cloud-based data warehouse designed for scalability and performance, providing seamless integration with various data sources and analytics tools.

 ### Data Transformation and Loading
 Efficient data transformation and loading processes are essential for preparing data for analysis in Snowflake.
 This component must handle complex transformations and ensure data quality.

 #### Technologies Considered:
-- **Apache Airflow:** Provides a platform for orchestrating complex data workflows, including data transformation and loading tasks.
+- **Apache Airflow*:** Provides a platform for orchestrating complex data workflows, including data transformation and loading tasks.
 - **AWS Glue:** Offers managed ETL (Extract, Transform, Load) service for preparing and loading data into Snowflake, with support for schema discovery and data cataloging.

 ### Data Query and Analysis